 Annual Report for an Estonian Company

 In Estonia, as in any other country, the rules and requirements for annual reporting for the Companies play a key role in ensuring transparency and accountability to the stakeholders.
-Every year, no later than 6 months after the end of the financial year, an annual report containing a detailed overview of the company’s results for the previous financial year should be prepared and submitted to the Commercial Register.
+Every year, no later than 6 months after the end of the financial year, a financial report containing a detailed overview of the company’s results for the previous financial year should be prepared and submitted to the Commercial Register.
 In addition to the above, additional reports and declarations must be submitted in accordance with the company’s form, structure, and scope of business.

 Submit Your Annual Report with Company For Business OÜ